snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 </IfModule>
 ```

-Use the rule above inside .htaccess file.
-It will direct trafic to the public folder of the Laravel application instead of listing the directory contents.
+Use the rule above inside the .htaccess file.
+It will direct traffic to the public folder of the Laravel application instead of listing the directory contents.
 The .htaccess file should be in the parent folder of the application.

 ## Problem with npm